0ki/media_keypad/README.md

 * allows for custom actions
 * works even with computer locked

 Current this only supports unix systems with dbus and alsa.
-I don't think I'll be spending time porting this, but pull requests adding support are welcome.
+I don't think I'll be spending time porting this, but pull requests adding support for additional operating systems are welcome.

 ## Installation